kashenfelter/PISAoccupations/inst/extdata/homeBottom.md

 ***
+For details and examples please read [this document](https://github.com/mi2-warsaw/PISAoccupations/raw/master/inst/extdata/about.pdf).

 In each study students' skills in mathematics, reading and science were tested.
 You can switch between subject by clicking items on the **Subject** list.
 Similarly, first three plots show data from one study.